jonascarpay/apecs/README.md

 # phycs

-2D physics engine for games, with with optional simple rendering.
+2D physics engine for games, with optional simple rendering.
 Run `stack build && stack exec tumbler` for a demonstration, see below.

 - [apecs](https://github.com/jonascarpay/apecs) for syntax/interface/memory management with minimal overhead.